SRI-CSL/sally/README.md

 You can also set YICES2_HOME, OPENSMT2_HOME, or DREAL_HOME.

-To compile sally in debug mode, configure and build with
+To compile Sally in debug mode, build with
 ```bash
 cd build
 cmake .. -DCMAKE_BUILD_TYPE=Debug